vuejs/vue-cli/packages/@vue/cli-plugin-pwa/README.md

   - Default: `{}`

-    The object will be merged into the `manifest.json`
+    The object will be used to generate the `manifest.json`

-    If the following attributes are not defined in A and B, the settings of C will be used instead.
-    If the following attributes are not defined in the object and the `manifest.json`, the options of `pwa` will be used instead.
+    If the following attributes are not defined in the object, the options of `pwa` or default options will be used instead.
       - name: `pwa.name`
       - short_name: `pwa.name`
       - start_url: `'.'`